Pests

 Follow the soap treatments with an emulsified neem mix at 2 teaspoons per quart, working it into the narrow gaps between the strappy, upright leaves where mites tend to regroup after a soap pass — neem's lingering effect keeps suppressing the population between applications rather than just killing on contact.

 Increase humidity around the plant during the treatment period.
 Spider mites reproduce more slowly in humidity above 50%.
-A humidifier or pebble tray with water helps.
+A humidifier or pebble tray with water helps, and it also happens to reduce the risk of brown leaf tips developing during the same stretch.

 Prevention